Guide for Authors

 Fundamental errors

-Authors have an obligation to correct mistakes once they discover a significant error or inaccuracy in their published article.
+Authors should correct mistakes once they discover a significant error or inaccuracy in their published article.
 The author(s) is/are requested to contact the journal and explain in what sense the error is impacting the article.
 A decision on how to correct the literature will depend on the nature of the error.
 This may be a correction or retraction.
-The retraction note should provide transparency which parts of the article are impacted by the error.
+The retraction note should provide transparency on which parts of the article are impacted by the error.